 T-22 4.5/75 Character and Bokeh

-The lens has a character inherent of triplets.
+The lens has a character inherent in triplets.

-At wide-open moderately soft, and a small aperture and has a wide depth of field makes it easy to catch the object in focus. \
+A wide-open, moderately soft, and small aperture and has a wide depth of field makes it easy to catch the object in focus.

 T-22 4.5/75 Contrast and Color Render

-The lens has a good contrast.
+The lens has good contrast.
 Elements have a single-layer purple coating.

-I blacked out rear edge of element, because it has a considerable thickness, and does not have blackening.
-The same can be done with the average element, but it is more difficult to reach.
-Remove the front element of the rim I does not succeed.
+I blacked out the rear edge of the element because it has a considerable thickness and does not have blackening.
+You can do the same with the average element, but it is more difficult to reach.
+Remove the front element of the rim; I fail.

 Color reproduction pleasant.
-In some scenes is shown with a special rendition vintage charm.
+In some scenes is shown with a special rendition of vintage charm.

 T-22 4.5/75 is an interesting lens for art photography.
-It will be interesting to fans of vintage pictures and Lomography wishing to receive such photos on the digitall cameras.
+It will be interesting to fans of vintage pictures and Lomography wishing to receive such photos on digital cameras.